PingfuChen/Citrus_detection/README.md

 #DataSet

-The dataset used in this project will be shared in the following link

-Due to space constraints, please contact the author for the dataset used in this project E-mail:chenpingfu273@163.com
+Due to transfer file limitations, please contact the author for the dataset used in this project E-mail:chenpingfu273@163.com